 Why did you choose to study at Radboud University?

-Do you live in Nijmegen and how do you like it?
+Do you live in a room in Nijmegen and how do you like it?

 How do you experience the atmosphere at Radboud University?

-What would you advise your younger self who just started her studies?
+What would you recommend to your younger self who just started his studies?